mesos/logstash/README.md

 ## Version 1 - July 31st

-☑ Automatic discovery of running frameworks, streaming logs from containers.
+- ☑ Automatic discovery of running frameworks, streaming logs from containers.
-☐ Shared Test- and Development- Setup with `mesos-elasticsearch`, `mesos-kibana` ☐ External LogStash Configuration (config files propagated from Master to Slaves) ☐ Support for outputting to Elastic Search
+- ☐ Shared Test- and Development- Setup with `mesos-elasticsearch`, `mesos-kibana`
+- ☐ External LogStash Configuration (config files propagated from Master to Slaves)
+- ☐ Support for outputting to Elastic Search
-☐ Installation Documentation
+- ☐ Installation Documentation
-☐ Design Documentation
+- ☐ Design Documentation

 ## Version 2 - ?

-☐ Loss-less logging.
-Thoroughly ensure that no log messages are lost. (e.g. when a container has rolling log files) ☐ DCOS certification
+- ☐ Loss-less logging.
+Thoroughly ensure that no log messages are lost. (e.g. when a container has rolling log files)
-☐ Service Discovery (allow other frameworks to discover the log service automatically)
+- ☐ DCOS certification

 ## Version 3 - ?

+- ☐ Service Discovery (allow other frameworks to discover the log service automatically, and configure themselves)

-☐ Configuration GUI
+- ☐ Configuration GUI

 # Getting Started